cpina/ace-it-presentation/contents-django-in-the-antarctic.md

 - Server administration
 - ...

-Luckily I was familiar (more or less) many of these things
+Luckily I was familiar (more or less) with many of these things
 ---
-class: middle, center
+background-image: url(images/for_fun/clouds_02.jpg)
+background-size: contain

 # science-cruise-data-management
 https://github.com/Swiss-Polar-Institute/science-cruise-data-management
 ---
-background-image: url(images/for_fun/penguins_01.jpg)
-background-size: contain
+# The application before leaving port
+- The Django *admin* served as a way for scientists to enter, search for and update data about what happened on board
+- Map of the ship's position and data collection locations
+- Based on similar cruise data management database structure used by BODC (British Oceanographic Data Centre) and BAS (British Antarctic Survey)
 ---
-background-image: url(images/intranet_homepage.png)
-background-size: contain
----
-# How did we build the interface?
-- Scientists used admin to enter, search, update data (also some visualizations outside admin)

---
-- It did serve us very well!
-Authentication, permissions, less code to write and fewer things to integrate

---
-- For the past year I've been working on two Django applications.
-I would do it differently now but it was very useful!
----
 background-image: url(images/event_report.png)
 background-size: contain
 ---
 # How the system grew during the expedition
-- All focused on "we need this soon" and "this needs to last until end of April"
+- All focused on "we need this soon" and "I only need to maintain this until April"

 --
 - Very rapid development.
 Initially focused on collecting data

 --
-- Make the data useful for the scientists as soon as possible: via maps, reports, validation
+- Aimed to make the data useful for the scientists as soon as possible: visualisations (maps and graphs), reports, validation

 --
-- Add small utilities that were useful (e.g. lat long converters, ship time to lat long, etc.)
+- Added small utilities that were asked for (e.g. lat long converters, ship time to position, etc.)

 --
-- 3 years later: the system is still running in the institute internally for the data manager
+- 3 years later: the system is still running in the institute internally for the data manager --

+- For the past year I've been working on two Django applications.
+I would do it differently now but it was very useful!
+---
+background-image: url(images/intranet_homepage.png)
+background-size: contain
 ---
 background-image: url(images/intranet_location.png)
 background-size: contain